House Bill No. 68

 case the insurer may not claim the benefits of the limitation specifically waived."

 NEW SECTION.
-Section 4.
+Section 3.
 Two-thirds vote required.
-Because [section 1] abolishes governmental liability FOR NEGLIGENT TORTS, Article II, section 18, of the Montana constitution requires a vote of two-thirds of the members of each house of the legislature for passage.
+Because [section 1] abolishes governmental liability, Article II, section 18, of the Montana constitution requires a vote of two-thirds of the members of each house of the legislature for passage.

 NEW SECTION.
 Section 5.
 Effective date.
 [This act] is effective on passage and approval.